Sightmark Wraith Digital Night Vision Scope Review

 Get Your Wraith From Legacy Outdoors

 The Sightmark Wraith HD Night Vision Scope was the star of the 2019 Shot Show and Sightmark can not keep up with demand.
 Want a Wraith?
 Get on the next Outdoor Legacy Wraith waiting list asap.
 Fortunately, I received my Wraith after Outdoor Legacy's second shipment arrived in July.
 If you want one also, contact Jason (877)350-1818 at Outdoor Legacy to pre-order your Wraith with a $100 deposit.
-Price for the Sightmark Wraith with External Illuminator is $499 with free shipping.
+The price for the Sightmark Wraith with External Illuminator is $499 with free shipping.

 - Chester Cupp